JRRobalo/The_Gigantic/README.md

 # The_Gigantic
 Kaggle's "Titanic - Machine Learning from Disaster" competition

-Navigating the dataset while evading disaster in the form of poor choices and a score that doesn't go up!
 ***
 The titanic sunk.
 Many died.\
 Can we <b>predict those who survived</b>?